Khangnguyen04/seattle-crime-data/README.md

   Bar chart of offense types before and after the MCPP was implemented in Seattle

-  These bar charts compare the trends in offense types before and after the MCPP was implemented in 2015
+  This bar chart compares the trends in offense types before (2008-2014) and after (2015-present) the MCPP was implemented in 2015

   If we continuously see an upward trend in offenses reported every year, the MCPP seems to be doing well in acknowledging crime